Getting Help for an Addiction

 In an outpatient setting, the person receives treatment within a facility during the day but is allowed to return home during the evenings.
 The benefits include: the opportunity to continue working or going to school and the ability to have the close support of friends or family during the process.

-Those with severe addictions will benefit most from an inpatient rehab, while those with less severe addictions may find that an outpatient program best fits their needs.
+Those with severe addictions will benefit most from an inpatient rehab according to research, while those with less severe addictions may find that an outpatient program best fits their needs.

 The Importance of Support During Recovery